nimvriotis/fintech-transactions-analysis/README.md

 ## Limitations

-- Synthetic dataset, not real-world data
+- Dataset sourced from Kaggle and does not fully capture the complexity of real-world fintech systems
 - Revenue is simplified and does not include long-term customer value or cancellations
 - No time-based cohort or retention analysis
 - External business factors are not included